CrisDamian/cs_fista.py/README.md

 # cs_fista.py
-Fast Iterative Shrinkage Thresholding solver for CS problems.
+Fast Iterative Shrinkage Thresholding solver for Compressive Sensing problems.

 ## Dependecies
 It needs Python3 with Numpy and Scikit-image.